 Both scholars and members of the church agree on an explanation for this growth: Church provides a place for Korean Americans to connect socially and spiritually with other Korean Americans to share their faith and cultural roots.
 Han Jie Lee, 21, for example, realized the appeal of the church after he attended a religious retreat organized by a Korean Catholic club at NYU

 “I really, finally understood what a Korean community was,” says Lee.
 “The word is jung.”

 “It means ‘bond’,” interjects Chris Hong, 20, a friend of Lee and a fellow member of the student organization.

 “It means a strictly Korean bond,” Lee adds.
 “Where Koreans always look after Koreans even if they don’t know them.”

-For many Korean Americans, like Hong and Lee, attending a Korean Christian church—and in their case, a retreat—with other Korean Christians allows them to be more open with others like themselves, who have similar cultural roots and common experiences.
+For many Korean Americans, like Hong and Lee, attending a Korean Christian church with other Korean Christians allows them to be more open with others like themselves, who have similar cultural roots and common experiences.

 “I think any expression of Christianity is going to be cultural as well.
 It’s just not possible to experience God outside of culture,” says Ezra Sohn, 36, a graduate student at Nyack Theological Seminary.

 Korean churches also provide a space where Korean immigrants can help one another—and get help themselves to adjust to their new life in the United States if they need it.

 As the son of a minister, Sohn recalls how his father collaborated with other Korean religious leaders to ease the plight of immigrants

 “I know my dad tirelessly worked to find them apartments,” says Sohn.
 “That was a big part of my parents’ ministry.”